-In preparing these financial statements the directors of the Company have made reference to the cash flow forecast of the Company for 2019.
+In preparing these financial statements the directors of the Company have made reference to the cash flow forecast of the Company for 2020.
 The cash flow forecast assumes that the Company will complete the respective developments as planned and generate the required cash flows from its trading activities from property rentals.
+The cash flow forecast also factors, as noted further above in this note, the possible implications on rental streams brought about by COVID-19.

 Based on the foregoing, the directors believe that it is appropriate to prepare the financial statements on a going concern basis.
-The financial statements however, do not include any adjustments in the event that the forecast and assumptions as set out above do not materialise as planned.
+The financial statements, however, do not include any adjustments in the event that the forecast and assumptions as set out above do not materialise as planned.